ctrueden/ctrueden.github.io/_pages/dungeonopoly_3_extra_psion.md

 Modify Memory cannot be stacked—that is, casting it twice on the same opponent has no additional effect.
 Modify Memory is a mental enchantment effect, which costs 2 PP to manifest.

 At level 5, the psion learns the "**Thought Leech**" power.
-The psion's brow erupts with an arc of crackling dark energy that connects with a creature within limited range.
-For every 3 PP spent, an enchantment currently affecting the target creature transfers to the psion, affecting her instead.
+The psion's brow erupts with an arc of crackling dark energy that connects with an opponent within limited range.
+For every 3 PP spent, an enchantment currently affecting the target opponent transfers to the psion, affecting her instead.

 At level 6, the psion learns the "**Id Insinuation**" power.
-Tendrils of thought disrupt a characters's unconscious mind, slicing through her mental defenses.
-The character is confused: the next time she rolls for movement, she moves backwards around the board instead of forwards.
+Tendrils of thought disrupt an opponent's unconscious mind, slicing through her mental defenses.
+The opponent is confused: the next time she rolls for movement, she moves backwards around the board instead of forwards.
 She counts as passing over and landing on squares as normal.
 Id Insinuation is a mental enchantment effect, which costs 3 PP to manifest.

 At level 7, the psion learns the "**Genesis**" power.
 A local density fluctuation precipitates the creation of a unique demiplane between two adjacent squares of the board within limited range.
 The psion chooses a card from the discard pile of either Community Chest or Chance, placing it under the edge of the board between the two adjacent squares.
 The chosen card is not returned to the deck—even for shuffling—unless the demiplane is dispelled.